skip to content

 Feedback

-Feedback on progress is provided through regular meetings with the supervisor.
+Feedback on progress is provided through regular meetings with the Supervisor.
 Termly supervision reports are written and are made available to the student online.
-Students also obtain feedback through first-year registration interview and 6th and 9th term interviews.
+Students also obtain feedback through a first-year registration interview and 6th and 9th-term interviews.
 Termly progress interviews take place in the fourth year of the PhD.

 Assessment